About . Journal . Contact

 Ensuite shower room project completed this week.
 Love how the wall tiles have turned out.

-The pool house doors were fitted this week.
-Just awaiting hardware then we are complete.
-Over in the private cinema the LED star panels were fitted last week.
+Over in a private cinema in London the LED star panels were fitted last week.
 They look great!

 Its the time of year when we start preparing for more time spent indoors.
 Changes in the home don't have to cost a lot and can be as simple as a new cushion or throw, changing cupboard handles or a new pot plant.
 A few things that have caught my eye recently that don't cost the earth but will give your space a new lease of life.